georgeflanagin/arachnophile/README.md

 - Ensure you are seeing the outside world:
     - `ping 10.0.0.254` should ping Arachne.
     - `ping 8.8.4.4` should work.
+    - `dnf install epel-release` should work.
+    - `dnf install cowsay` should work.
 - Login to Arachne as root.
     - `ssh-copy-id root@nodeNN`
     - Now login to the node from Arachne